Connect with us

 Basañes stabilized the Admirals’ defense in 2.1 innings, allowing three earned runs on three hits, taking over from starter Amiel Belgar, who pitched six innings.
 Belgar nearly missed the game after being struck in the left temple by a stray ball during warmups, leaving him briefly unconscious before recovering in time to play.

 Trailing 0-4, Zobel capitalized on Southridge’s errors in the ninth to seize a 6-5 lead.
 Bitanga, on third base, mishandled Carlos Zulueta’s line drive, allowing two runs to score in a bases-loaded scenario.
-Bitanga redeemed himself in the bottom of the same inning with the decisive hit that sealed the victory.
+He then redeemed himself in the bottom of the same inning with the decisive hit that sealed the victory.

 For UST, Isaiah Tolentino led the offense with four hits in six at-bats, scoring four runs as Hermozura’s designated hitter.
-Second baseman Jess De Leon, who replaced Kyle Santiago in the sixth, recorded a triple and drove in three RBIs in the seventh, bringing in Tolentino, Van Joshua Ibabao, and Joem Paragas to finish off Ateneo.
+Second baseman Jess De Leon — who replaced Kyle Santiago in the sixth — recorded a triple and drove in three RBIs in the seventh, bringing in Tolentino, Van Joshua Ibabao, and Joem Paragas to finish off Ateneo.

-Miguel Cruzat provided Ateneo’s only hit, breaking Hermozura’s shutout in the final inning.
-The Blue Eagles also committed three errors, which UST converted into five unearned runs, overshadowing Raffy Blaza’s solid pitching during his six-inning stint, where he allowed just four runs on eight hits.
+The Blue Eagles also committed three errors, which UST converted into five unearned runs.
+Those mistakes overshadowed Raffy Blaza’s solid pitching during his six-inning stint, where he allowed just four runs on eight hits.

 Grew to appreciate various sports from tennis to judo.
 True-maroon kiddo since the new millennium.
 Fanboy.
 Singer.
 Occasional sports writer.